 Daumier, Millet, Courbet, Carpeaux, Manet, Monet, Renoir, Degas, Cézanne, Rodin, Gauguin, Van Gogh, Gallé, Guimard, Lalique, Redon, Moreau, Vuillard, Bonnard, Bourdelle, Maillol, amongst others, the greatest masters of the second half of the 19th and early 20th centuries are represented.

-The Ecole du Louvre is a higher education establishment providing courses in French in Archaeology, Epigraphy, Art History, the History of Civilisations and Museology.
+The Ecole du Louvre is a higher education establishment providing courses in Archaeology, Epigraphy, Art History, the History of Civilisations and Museology.
+It was founded in 1882 and counts currently 1,600 students.

 The school is located in Paris, within the Palais du Louvre.

-It offers 3 cycles of studies (3 years of undergraduate studies, 2 years of graduate studies and 3 years of post-graduate studies) and a preparatory class for the conservateur du patrimoine competitive exam.
+It offers 3 cycles of studies (3 years of undergraduate studies, 2 years of graduate studies and 3 years of post-graduate studies) and a preparatory class for the national competition to become a civil servant museum curator ("conservateur du patrimoine").

 In parallel to these programmes, the school: